kwartler/WholeFoods/README.md

 Another interesting thing to note was the negative correlation with obesity rates.
 92% of all Whole Foods stores were in counties where obesity rate was less than the median (31%).

-You can see the slides I used to present this project [here](linktoslides).
-And a d3 visualization of demographics across the country [here] (http://bl.ocks.org/rshap91/raw/7d83217a05828988c6f543acfa2f887c/)
+You can see the slides I used to present this project [here](McNultyFinal.pptx), the python code for [analysis](Analysis.ipynb) and a d3 visualization of demographics across the country [here] (http://bl.ocks.org/rshap91/raw/7d83217a05828988c6f543acfa2f887c/)